dourouc05/CombinatorialBandits.jl/docs/usage.md

   This set can be used to model selecting pairs (like ads to display on a Webpage).
 This problem is sometimes called "online perfect bipartite matching" (although several problems share the same name).

+## Supported policies

+The following policies are currently supported:

+* Computationally efficient algorithms: they solve only one simple combinatorial problem per round, although they learn more slowly than other algorithms.
+  * Thompson sampling: it amounts to sampling weights according to the current estimates and optimising only with these sampled weights (not taking their uncertainty into account).
+Corresponding type: `ThompsonSampling`.
+  * LLR.
+Corresponding type: `LLR`.
+  * CUCB: a variant of the classical UCB algorithm for bandits.
+Corresponding
+    type: `CUCB`.
+* Statistically efficient algorithms: they learn as quickly as possible, having good estimates of the weights with comparatively fewer rounds, but these have higher computational costs.
+  * ESCB2.
+Corresponding type: `ESCB2` with the `ESCB2Exact` algorithm.
+  * OSSB.
+Corresponding type: `OSSB` with the `OSSBExact`, `OSSBExactNaive`, or `OSSBExactSmart` algorithms.
+* Statistically and computationally efficient algorithms: they have almost the same statistical guarantees as statistically efficient algorithms, but improved computational efficiency.
+  * AESCB2.
+Corresponding type: `ESCB2` with the `ESCB2Budgeted` algorithm.
+  * AOSSB.
+Corresponding type: `OSSB` with the `OSSBSubgradientBudgeted` algorithm.